monero-project/monero-gui/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling Monero-core from Source
+## Compiling Monero Core from Source

 ### Dependencies